Skip to main content

 • A mentally defective, mentally incapacitated, or physically helpless person to sexual contact

-• An imprisoned person to sexual contact if the offender is employed in a state or private correctional facility, or as a law enforcement, or
+• An imprisoned person to sexual contact if the offender is a corrections officer or law enforcement officer

 • Another person to sexual contact by strong compulsion